 Welsh played in thirty-six of Preston's forty-six League One matches in 2012/.13, scoring once.
 In the following season he made forty-five first-team appearances for the Lilywhites, scoring twice.
 The midfielder also added an extra year to his Preston contract, which would now take up him up to the end of the 2014/15 season.
 After helping Preston to promotion via the play offs in 2014/15 he was rewarded with a new two year contract, although he was in and out of the side for the first year of this, making just thirteen starts and coming off the bench eleven times.

 For the next two seasons Welsh rarely featured at Preston due to injuries and others being ahead of him but he remained a popular member of the squad.
-His departure was announced prior to the end of 2018-18 so he could be given a proper farewell by the fans.
+His departure was announced prior to the end of 2017/18 so he could be given a proper farewell by the fans.
 He then dropped two divisions, joining Grimsby Town in League Two where he was immediately installed as club captain.
+He made seventeen appearances for them before leaving by mutual consent the following March.
+This followed him being found guilty of grievous bodily harm at Liverpool Crown Court and being handed a suspended prison sentence.
+The incident, which had involved him fracturing a woman's leg at a bus stop in Liverpool, occurred prior to him joining Grimsby and he had failed to tell them about the court case.